lixinqi98/MRI-arraydesign/index.md

 5. Calculate the **7T** whole brain shimming results of SH2-7, iPRES 32, UNIC 51, UNIC 68, and UNIC 99.

    + **The most important difference between 3T and 7T is that in 3T we have to scale down 2pi and in 7T no need to do this.** (How we find this?
 After checking the detailed field map of each figure and each slice, found that the average std of each slice is strange and different from the common one.)
-   + The loops' current limit should be differnet in 3T and 7T. (add a detail table here)
+   + The loops' current limit should be differnet in 3T and 7T.
    + **7T field maps have different original sizes and they have to be aligned to the same size**.
 We find the largest x,y,z of all brains and add `nan` padding to each brain.
    + UNIC: `MainWholeBrainShimming_UNIC_7T.m`
      + **Use the correct brain position** The relative position of brain and coils has a great influence on the shimming results.
 We tested 4 different settings as shown in excel and finally used `offsety = -0.020; offsetz = 0.03;`
    + SH: `MainWholeBrainShimming_SHorder_7T.m `

 6. After making sure the correction of 3T&7T whole brain shimming, we do the **slab shimming**.
-Each slab consists of 5 slices and each slab's shimming effect is calculated independently.( add a table of slab details)
+Each slab consists of 5 slices and each slab's shimming effect is calculated independently.

+   + To view a clearer slab field maps, apply the extra gray scale.

    + UNIC: `MainSlabShimming_UNIC_3T.m`, `MainSlabShimming_UNIC_7T.m`
    + SH: `MainSlabShimming_SHorder_3T.m`, `MainSlabShimming_SHorder_7T.m`